Sarsaparilla (drink): Etymology

-History
+History in the US

 Sarsaparilla was popular in the United States in the 19th century.
 According to advertisements for patent medicines of the period, it was considered to be a remedy for skin and blood problems.
 The Oxford Companion to American Food and Drink notes that it evokes images of "languid belles and parched cowboys".

 Sarsaparilla is sometimes considered to be a type of root beer.
 Dozens of brands of sarsaparilla are made by microbreweries, mainly in the United States.

 Availability

-Sarsaparilla is not readily available in most countries, although many pubs and most major supermarket chains in the Philippines, Taiwan, Singapore and Australia stock sarsaparilla-flavoured soft drinks, and sarsaparilla remains available in the United Kingdom as a legacy of the temperance movement.
-Australian sarsaparilla, produced by major manufacturers such as Bundaberg Brewed Drinks, has a flavor different from that of American root beer or sarsaparilla.
+Sarsaparilla is not readily available in most countries; however, many bars and most major supermarket chains in the Philippines, Taiwan, Singapore and Australia stock sarsaparilla-flavored soft drinks, and sarsaparilla remains available in the United Kingdom as a legacy of the temperance movement.

-Sarsi is a sarsaparilla-based drink popular in Asia.

-United Kingdom

-Sarsaparilla is produced on a small scale in the United Kingdom.
-Baldwin's has produced a sarsaparilla cordial continuously since 1844.
-It is produced in Walworth Road, London, and it is readily available in pie and mash shops in the East End of London, where it is popular, as well as being available in most Tesco supermarkets in the world foods section.
-In the North of England sarsaparilla is produced by Fitzpatrick's, Britain's last temperance bar, reflecting its former importance to the temperance movement there.
-Maine Soft Drinks, based in Northern Ireland, also produce the drink.
-American soldiers stationed in Northern Ireland during World War Two are said to be responsible for the drink's popularity.

 United States

-Classic U.S. sarsaparilla was not made from the extract of the sarsaparilla plant, a tropical vine distantly related to the lily.
+The classic sarsaparilla was not made from the extract of the sarsaparilla plant, a tropical vine distantly related to the lily.
 It was originally made from a blend of birch oil and sassafras, the dried root bark of the sassafras tree.
 In this context, sassafras should not be confused with common sassafras seasoning, filé, used in Cajun cooking and made from dried and ground sassafras leaves.
 Sassafras was widely used as a home remedy in the 19th century; taken in sufficient doses it induces sweating, which some people thought had health benefits.
 Sarsaparilla made its debut as a patent medicine, an easy-to-take form of sassafras, much as Coca-Cola was first marketed in 1885 as a remedy for hangovers, headaches and morphine addiction.
 Besides the effects of the ingredients, sodas were popular in the United States at the time, due to the belief that carbonated water had health benefits.
 In 1960 the FDA banned the use of sassafras oil in foodstuffs after evidence accumulated showing that the main constituent, safrole, was carcinogenic.
-Safrole is also found in filé, nutmeg, mace, cinnamon, anise, black pepper, and sweet basil, but in low enough concentration to be deemed safe.
+Safrole is also found in filé, nutmeg, mace, cinnamon, anise, black pepper and sweet basil, but in low enough concentration to be deemed safe.